Fox News re-signed Bill O’Reilly despite knowledge of his $32-million sexual harassment settlement

 The company "was informed by Mr. O'Reilly that he had settled the matter personally, on financial terms that he and Ms. Wiehl had agreed were confidential and not disclosed to the company," 21st Century Fox said in a statement emailed by spokesman Nathaniel Brown.

+Wiehl could not be immediately reached for comment.
+But Fabiani provided Reuters with a copy of what he said was an affidavit from her, saying she had settled her differences with both O'Reilly and Fox News, and had no claims against either one of them.

+"At the end of 2016, I hired counsel who prepared a draft complaint asserting claims against Bill O'Reilly," the notarized document said.
+"We have since resolved all of our issues.
+I would no longer make the allegations contained in the draft complaint."

-But according to the Times, Rupert Murdoch and his two sons, Lachlan and James, as top executives of 21st Century Fox, decided in January to retain O'Reilly despite being made aware of the fresh complaints, the Times reported.
+According to the Times, top executives of 21st Century Fox, including Rupert Murdoch and his two sons, Lachlan and James, decided in January to retain O'Reilly despite being made aware of the fresh complaints, the Times reported.
 The next month, the company gave O'Reilly a contract extension worth $25 million a year.

 The disclosures follow allegations reported earlier this month by The New York Times and The New Yorker that Hollywood producer Harvey Weinstein sexually harassed or assaulted a number of women in incidents dating back to the 1980s.
 Reuters was unable to independently confirm any of the allegations, and Weinstein, 65, has denied having non-consensual sex with anyone.